badlydrawnrob/anki/README.md

 ## Quick start

 > If you're updating from a previous version, [go here](https://github.com/badlydrawnrob/anki/issues/156).
-> You can merge the old notetypes with the new.
+> You can merge notetypes, but be safe and backup!

 1. Get the [latest Anki deck (`.apkg`)](https://github.com/badlydrawnrob/anki/releases)
 2. Open the [Anki](https://apps.ankiweb.net) desktop app.